sirutBuasai/db2-projects/dbms-buffer/src/README.md

 - CS4432_Project1_sbuasai2 class
   - This is the main class for this project program.
   - First switch case statement handles the argument given to the program, specifically, the buffer size given by the user.
-  - After argument handling, I initialzed all necessary variables and the buffer pool to store all the frames.
+  - After argument handling, I initialized all necessary variables and the buffer pool to store all the frames.
   - After initialization, the program goes into a loop waiting for commands `GET, SET, PIN, UNPIN, HELP, EXIT` using a switch case statement.
   - I implemented a `toUpperCase()` in the switch case to make sure that as long as the user spell the commands correctly, the program will execute the commands without case sensitivity.
   - In addition to the required commands `GET, SET, PIN, UNPIN`, I implemented `HELP` for the user to see help within the program and `EXIT` when the user is done executing commands and exist the program.